Harishh07/Angular-Book-App/README.md

 # Start the development server [Front End]
 Navigate into the folder <br>
 ng serve <br>
-Visit http://localhost:4200 in your browser
+Visit http://localhost:4200 in your browser.

 # Start the development server [Back End]
 Navigate into the folder <br>